We have now:

 To choose which brand and model to install you should discuss with multiple installers what options are available to you in order to receive a discount.
 The installer can provide advice on what model is best suited for your circumstances.

-While you can do your own research, it is important to note that not all hot water system models are eligible for this incentive.
+While you can do your own research, it is important to note that not all hot water system models are eligible for this incentive and not all eligible models of the same size will receive the same incentive.

 Once you’ve chosen your hot water system, let your installer know so they can organise for it to be installed.